Calendarin Panchang Muhurat Rahu Kaal

 Amstelveen Haarlem Utrecht Almere

-1. What is the Rahu Kaal timing in Amsterdam today?
+2. What is the Rahu Kaal on Monday in Amsterdam?

 Amsterdam Rahu Kaal: Navigating Time in the Venice of the North